Approximate Quantum Compiling for Quantum Simulation: A Tensor Network based approach: Discussion

 \section{Discussion}

 This work demonstrates the power of combining state-of-the art classical simulation methods with quantum computing.
 Rather than viewing quantum computing and tensor networks as competing approaches, our $AQCtensor$ algorithm allows one to combine the power of both of these tools.
 While this work focused on Matrix Product States and a family of one-dimensional spin chains, future work could apply a similar workflow to higher dimensional models, where more sophisticated tensor network algorithms are used to optimize quantum circuits.
 Our work also demonstrates the effect of using a tailored approach to MPS-quantum circuit mappings.
 By using such an approach we found a much shallower circuit that generated the time-evolved MPS than if we had used one of the generic algorithms discussed in \cite{rudolph2023decomposition}.
-We focused here on optimizing circuits for time evolution, but one could imagine applying a similar tailored approach to the MPS/quantum approaches to ground-state search and quantum machine learning described in \cite{rudolph2023synergistic, huggins2019towards}.\\
+We focused here on optimizing circuits for time evolution, but one could imagine applying a similar tailored approach to the MPS/quantum approaches to ground-state search and quantum machine learning described in \cite{rudolph2023synergistic, huggins2019towards}.
+The circuit depth reductions achieved by $AQCTensor$ allow for the reduction of hardware noise due to the reduced number of quantum gates in the optimized circuit.
+We note that, in addition to the error reduction achieved by reducing the circuit depth, one can \textit{also} apply error mitigation methods \cite{van2023probabilistic, kim2023evidence} to the optimized circuit to further reduce hardware noise.
+We also point out that the $AQCTensor$ workflow is still likely to be applicable in the fault tolerant era since many algorithms such as Quantum Phase Estimation require a good initial state preparation.\\